ek2992/ek137/_posts/2021-04-15-101sanitychecks.md

 ## Average entropy production

-Ensemble level entropy production has to always be increasing.
-Here are plots with error bars for more and more samples.

-Additionally, for thermal relaxation, we can check the average entropy production from the KL divergence
+For thermal relaxation, we can check the average entropy production from the KL divergence.
+Additionally, entropy will always be increasing. *to do: show for smaller number of samples with error bars

 $$\langle \sigma \rangle = D(\bf{p(0)}\vert \vert \bf{p_{eq}}) −D(\bf{p(\tau} )\vert \vert \bf{p_{eq}})$$
 Here is an example.